 And that brings us, finally, to this wonderful, shining painting by the young Anthony Van Dyck of the Cardinal Domenico Rivarola.
 Again, it’s the painting that also would have wrapped things up if we’d made this talk about portraiture.
 Van Dyck was born in Antwerp, where he was a prize pupil of Rubens and a fast friend of Jan Brueghel the Younger.
 He was 23 or 24 years old and immersing himself in the art of Italy, when he painted this portrait in 1623 or ’24.
 He’d already been in England briefly.
 But he hadn’t yet moved there permanently and become that country’s most important court painter, following in the tradition of Hans Holbein the Younger, in Henry the Eighth’s time.

 Times have changed, slowly but significantly, since Botticelli and 1500.
 Peasantry, poverty, and illiteracy have hardly disappeared.
 But far fewer vestiges of medieval social structures remain.
 The Dutch Golden Age is in full swing.
-Botticelli’s “Christ on the Cross” had been painted just eight years after Columbus’s first voyage to the Americas.
+Botticelli’s “Christ on the Cross,” as we noted, had been painted just eight years after Columbus’s first voyage to the Americas.
 Now, the colonies are firmly planted, and the race to wealth is on.
 Monks and monasteries are no longer the only repositories of literacy and information.
 The universities are more numerous and broader-based.
 They’re more likely to debunk notions of witchery and black magic than support them.
 The city-states of Italy are political and economic powers.
 They pay religious homage to the Vatican but insist on their own temporal control.

 Martin Luther has shattered Rome’s hold in the North.
 (He was excommunicated in 1521, the year of Giampietrino’s Leonardo-like “St. Mary Magdalene.”)
 In England, Henry the Eighth has broken with the Church, partly for personal reasons but also very much for political ones: Why should he give away power over his growing empire to Rome?
 Across Europe, the merchant and middle classes are on the rise.
 God is still in his Heaven, but there is practical human work to be done down below.
 And the Church can be seen as still the center of religious authority, but perhaps less as the essential core of civilization and more as just another wielder of political power, although an extremely persuasive one.